presslabs/toplytics/toplytics/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays the most visited posts as a widget using data from Google Analytics.
-Designed to be used under high-traffic or low server resources.
+Designed to be used under high-traffic or low server resources in a cache friendly manner.

 == Description ==
 This plugin displays the most visited posts as a widget using data extracted from Google Analytics.
 It is designed to work with high-traffic sites and all types of caching.